Are There Benchmarks?

 How you interpret these results depends largely on your marketing philosophy.
 My marketing philosophy is based on the premise that 100% of the companies who don’t know about you won’t buy from you.
 Since our campaign strategy was education and not an immediate sale, I would say this was a very successful campaign.
 We spoke directly with almost 6% of the people we called and for the 68% we did not speak with directly, we were able to leave a voicemail with who Alternetics is and why we are calling.

 So there you have it.
-The actual results of a well-executed telemarketing campaign.
+The actual telemarketing benchmarks from a well-executed telemarketing campaign.
 Please feel free to share your results!
 I would be curious to see what others are experiencing.

 And of course, if we can assist you in setting up the technology infrastructure to execute and capture these type results, please reach out so we can help!